uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

 .. _xgboost_params: https://xgboost.readthedocs.io/en/latest/parameter.html

-Besides meta-parameters, machine learning algorithms may have different *stages* such as :term:`training <Training>` and :term:`inference <Inference>`.
+Besides meta-parameters, machine learning algorithms may have different *stages*, such as :term:`training <Training>` and :term:`inference <Inference>`.
 Moreover, the algorithm's stages may be implemented in a variety of *computational methods*.
 For instance, training of the linear regression model can be performed